22 (album)

-22 is the eighth studio album by British singer Craig David.
+22 is the eighth studio album by English singer Craig David.
 It was released on 30 September 2022 through TS5 Label and Moor Records.

 Critical reception

 Kyann-Sian Williams of NME called 22 a "nostalgia-loving [...] silky R&B revival record".
 She wrote that "heavily relying on the feel-good nature of classic '00s R&B, Craig David could have dangerously made a gimmicky throwback album.
 Yet, in a time when many UK R&B fans are crying out for great music and recognition, Craig David not only feeds that appetite but uses his platform to laud up some stars to watch too."
 Kate French-Morris, writing for The Telegraph, remarked that the album "isn't addled by trends, unlike its 2018 predecessor, which caught David toying with autotune and EDM drops [...]
 A fresh generation of ears have given him a fairer hearing and comeback success.
-22 is no Born to Do It, but it at least reminds us of that album’s deserved prestige."
+22 is no Born to Do It, but it at least reminds us of that album's deserved prestige."